bar-kalandarov/Data-Structures-Spring-2023-Wet-1/README.md

 * Change in tester.sh - the EXECUTABLE to your executable if needed
 * Change the number of tests if needed, default is 100 (there are 500 tests)
 * Run tester.sh by: ./tester.sh

+# Credits
+Credit to Omer Ziv (https://github.com/omrzv) for the tester.sh file.